 When you are ready, make a list of things that you used as an excuse not to live a full and truly free life.
 Next to each item, write down an activity or behavior that will make you gradually approach a sense of complete freedom.

 - Tell the person you care about what you always wanted to tell.

 - End a relationship with someone who causes you emotional distress.

 - Take a risky decision in business or investment.

 - Do something that you always wanted to do.

-Check your list and start with those items that seem most difficult to execute.
+Check your list and start with those items that seem most difficult to perform.

-Take a strong stand in achieving freedom and get rid of your limitations.
-Soon you will see that your life will be like a free flow, saturated more than ever.
+Take a strong stand in achieving freedom and get rid of your life limitations.
+Soon, you will see that your life will be like a free flow, saturated more than ever.

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.